Perclose ProGlide Multiple Device Deployment | Abbott

 2. As with all catheter-based procedures, infection is a possibility.
 Observe sterile technique at all times when using the Perclose ProGlide™ SMC System.
 Employ appropriate groin management, as per hospital protocol, post procedure and post hospital discharge to prevent infection.

-4. Do not deploy the Perclose ProGlide™ SMC device at an angle greater than 45 degrees, as this may cause a cuff miss.
+4. Do not deploy the Perclose ProGlide™ Device at an elevated angle against resistance as this may cause a cuff miss or device breakage.

-5. There are no reaccess restrictions if previous access site repairs were achieved with Abbott Vascular SMC devices.
+5. There are no reaccess restrictions if previous arteriotomy / venotomy repairs were achieved with Abbott Medical SMC or SMCR systems.

-6. If significant blood flow is present around the Perclose ProGlide™ SMC device, do not deploy needles.
-Remove the Perclose ProGlide™ SMC device over a 0.038" (0.97mm) (or smaller) guidewire and insert an appropriately sized introducer sheath.
+6. If significant blood flow is present around the Perclose ProGlide™ Device, do not deploy needles.
+Remove the device over a 0.038" (0.97 mm) (or smaller) guide wire and insert an appropriately sized sheath.

-9. Do not advance or withdraw the Perclose ProGlide™ SMC device against resistance until the cause of that resistance has been determined (see Section 11.3 Single SMC DEVICE PLACEMENT).
-Excessive force used to advance or torque the Perclose ProGlide™ SMC device should be avoided, as this may lead to significant vessel damage and / or breakage of the device, which may necessitate intervention and / or surgical removal of the device and vessel repair.
+9. Do not advance or withdraw the Perclose ProGlide™ Device against resistance until the cause of that resistance has been determined.
+Excessive force used to advance or torque the Perclose ProGlide™ Device should be avoided, as this may lead to significant vessel damage and / or breakage of the device, which may necessitate intervention and / or surgical removal of the device and vessel repair.

-10. If excessive resistance in advancing the Perclose ProGlide™ SMC device is encountered, withdraw the device over a 0.038" (0.97 mm) (or smaller) guidewire and reinsert the introducer sheath or use manual compression.
+10. If excessive resistance in advancing the Perclose ProGlide™ Device is encountered, withdraw the device over a 0.038" (0.97 mm) (or smaller) guide wire and reinsert the introducer sheath or use manual compression.

 11. Remove the Perclose ProGlide™ sheath before tightening the suture.
 Failure to remove the sheath prior to tightening the suture may result in detachment of the tip of the sheath.

-12. In using this or any other suture material, care should be taken to avoid damage from handling.
+12. Care should be taken to avoid damage to the suture from handling.
 Avoid crushing damage due to application of surgical instruments such as clamps, forceps or needle holders.

-13. During closure of access sites using a 5 – 8F procedural sheath, use manual compression in the event that bleeding from the femoral access site persists after the use of the Perclose ProGlide™ SMC device.
+13. For catheterization procedures using a 5 – 8F procedural sheath, use manual compression in the event that bleeding from the femoral access site persists after the use of the Perclose ProGlide™ SMC System to obtain hemostasis.

-14. During closure of access sites using a procedural sheath > 8F, in the event that bleeding from the femoral access site persists after the use of the Perclose ProGlide™ SMC devices, the physician should assess the situation.
-Based on the physician assessment of the amount of bleeding use manual compression, compression assisted devices and / or a surgical repair to obtain hemostasis.
+14. For catheterization procedures using a procedural sheath > 8F, use manual compression, compression assisted devices, surgical repair, and / or other appropriate treatment methods in the event that bleeding from the femoral access site persists after the use of the Perclose ProGlide™ SMC System to obtain hemostasis.

-15. During closure of access sites using a procedural sheath > 8F, in those cases where the implanting physician is not a vascular surgeon, it is recommended that a vascular surgeon or a surgeon with vascular training be available during the procedure to perform any necessary surgical intervention.
+15. For catheterization procedures using a procedural sheath > 8F, where the operating physician is not a vascular surgeon, it is recommended that a vascular surgeon or a surgeon with vascular training be available during the procedure to perform any necessary surgical intervention.

 • Allergic reaction or hypersensitivity to device components